8th Vancouver Turkish Film Festival 2021 [Online]

 All VTFF 2021 films are viewable only in Canada, with the exception of Leave the Door Open (Bırakın Kapı Açık Kalsın), which can be viewed in Canada and the US.

 at SFU Goldcorp Centre for the Arts (149 West Hastings St., Vancouver BC)

 Please note that while this platform will process your purchase in USD, the exchange rate has been taken into consideration and pass values were set with CAD in mind.

 Browse the virtual catalog below, or on VTFF 2021’s Eventive page

 ** VTFF 2021 is co-presented with SFU Woodward’s Cultural Programme and NWFF. **

-The 8th Vancouver Turkish Film Festival returns in 2021 with seven award-winning feature films and a documentary.
+The 8th Vancouver Turkish Film Festival returns in 2021 with eight award-winning feature films, including one documentary.
 The festival opens with an in person film on Dec.
 10, and online screenings Dec.
 11–18.

 Founded in 2011 by a group of film enthusiasts, directors and industry workers, the Vancouver Turkish Film Festival is a collaborative effort that aims to showcase a variety of Turkish films.